mmoralesgw/marketing_donor_registration_app/AZURE_READY_CHECKLIST.md

 ## Status: **READY TO DEPLOY** 🚀

-Your Marketing Donor Registration Form has been tested and is ready for Azure deployment!
+Your Goodwill Donated Goods Form has been tested and is ready for Azure deployment!

 ---